covixx/Hyperion/README.md

 - Modes and keyboard shortcuts
 - Multi-language support

-Mostly because I'm learning as I go along, new feature support will be slow but constant.
+Currently Hyperion is on the backburner as I learn more employable technologies, but post December updates and new feature support will resume.